题目

 D. Internet Safety Rules

-.
+by words.
 We send messages to the people around us also by body movements.
 A smile and handshake

 (握手) show welcome.
 Waving one"s hand is to say "Goodbye."
 Nodding the head means agreement, while